Justice Ruth Bader Ginsburg Treated Again For Cancer

 The Supreme Court is set to open a new term on the first Monday in October, and the justices routinely return to work in September.

-President Trump has already named two conservative justices to the court, thus assuring a five-justice conservative majority in most controversial cases.
+President Trump has already named two conservative justices to the court, thus ensuring a five-justice conservative majority in most controversial cases.

 Were Ginsburg to leave the court prior to the 2020 election or even the inauguration, Senate Republican leader Mitch McConnell has made clear the GOP would move immediately to fill the vacancy.
 That would ensure a 6-to-3 conservative majority on the court, all but guaranteeing a conservative grip on the court for decades to come.